Skip to main content

 PREFACE TO BOOK 9

 You've read the philosophy.
 You've contemplated the koans.
-You've examined the relationship between humans and AI.
 You understand, intellectually, what Discordianism is about.

 Now you're asking: "Okay, but what do I actually DO?"